-To determine why you should be wary of alcohol in skincare, we chatted with a few dermatologists to sort it all out.
+To learn more about alcohol in skincare, we chatted with a few dermatologists to sort it all out.
 Keep reading to find out what they had to say.

 What Are Good Alcohols?

 Before we out the bad alcohols, let's understand how to differentiate the bad from the good.
 "Fatty alcohol, which is derived from coconut or palm oil, is sometimes used to thicken a formulation and can be nourishing for the skin," says Maryam Zamani, MD.
 "Ethanol is a well-known topical penetration enhancer, which means it can be used to increase the transdermal delivery of certain ingredients into the skin."
 These come by way of names like cetyl (product thickener), stearyl (an emollient to trap moisture in skin), cetearyl alcohol (an emulsifier), and propylene glycol (a humectant to attract water into the skin).
 Celebrity esthetician Renée Rouleau adds that vitamins A1 (retinol) and E are actually alcohols, too, and are beneficial to the skin's overall surface.

 Some alcohols are, but many aren't.
 Rouleau says that evaporative solvent alcohols like SD alcohol 40, denatured alcohol, ethanol, and isopropyl alcohol (also known as simple alcohols) all have a dehydrating effect to the skin and are often used in toners and gel moisturizers.